-The Study is one of four pillar programs under Transformative Learning.
-Along side Academic Preparation & Placement (APP), Academic Coaching, and Presentation U Speaking and Writing Center, The Study provides academic support and resources in order to assist UK students’ in achieving academic success and persistence to graduation.
+The Study is one of three pillar programs under Transformative Learning.
+Along side Academic Preparation & Placement (APP) and Academic Coaching, The Study provides academic support and resources in order to assist UK students’ in achieving academic success and persistence to graduation.
 In alignment with Transformative Learning’s mission to enhance students’ academic experience as early and as often as possible, The Study offers proactive assistance through free peer tutoring in many entry level Math, Science, and Business courses.
 The Study provides a welcoming and friendly atmosphere for students to drop in, as they wish, to seek help on homework or exam prep, or simply to study within a group environment.

 The Study’s Peer Tutoring Program is nationally certified by the College Reading and Learning Association (CRLA) and it is an expectation of employment that all tutors earn level 1 or level 2 certification.
 Peer Tutors are trained to create an active group-learning environment and assist students in developing deeper content knowledge as well as the tools necessary to be lifelong learners.